joelnitta/joelnitta-site/content/home/publications.md

     tag: ""
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
+  archive:
+    enable: true
+    text: See all publications
+    link: publication/

 design:
   # Choose a view for the listings: